Academic Division: Energy, Fluids and Turbomachinery

 She was President of the Royal Academy of Engineering 2014-19, Head of the Department of Engineering at Cambridge 2009-14, and has held visiting posts at MIT (Jerome C Hunsaker Visiting Professor, 1999) and at Caltech (Moore Distinguished Scholar 2001).

 Ann has served on a number industry and government advisory committees and chaired the Royal Society/Royal Academy of Engineering study on nanotechnology.
-She is currently Chair of Main Panel B: Physical Sciences, Engineering and Mathematics in the Research Excellence Framework (REF2014).
 She is a non-executive director of BP plc, chair of their Remuneration and Technical Advisory Committees and a member of their Safety, Ethics and Environment Assurance Committee.
 She is also a non-executive director of bp plc (2012-21) and a non-executive member of the board of the UK government's Department of Business, Innovation and Skills (BIS) 2014-16 and of the Department for Business, Energy and Industrial Strategy (BEIS) 2017-18.
 She was a member of the Prime Minister's Council for Science and Technology (2014-19).
 In 2015 she chaired a review for BIS on business-university research collaborations.

-She was appointed CBE by the Queen for services to Mechanical Engineering in 2002, and DBE for services to Science in 2007, and was appointed to the Order of Merit by the Queen in December 2015.
+Ann was appointed CBE for services to Mechanical Engineering in 2002, DBE for services to Science in 2007, and was appointed to the Order of Merit by the Queen in December 2015.